-You’ve already replaced your traditional bulbs with energy-efficient CFLs.
+You’ve already replaced your traditional light bulbs with energy-efficient CFLs.
 You recycle diligently.
 You compost your food scraps.
 And hey, you may even have your own backyard organic garden.
 Now the question remains: How can you take your everyday green habits to the next level?

 Get out.
 Spread the word.
 Share the knowledge.
 Here are eight fabulous ways to get involved:

 Look locally and you’ll likely find plenty of environmental nonprofits that need volunteers, too.
 Join a beach cleanup or trail maintenance crew to further your devotion to the environment.

 Beyond short-term volunteer work, internships and service corps opportunities can help you provide meaningful environmental assistance.
 Imagine waking up and going to “work” in a stunning old-growth forest or the Grand Canyon?
 Depending on your availability, you can spend the week, season, or decade doing trail repair, habitat restoration, animal monitoring, or even office work to protect the planet.